-Recall that a basic notion of uniformity of a family of circuits $(C_n)n$, introduced in Definition 3.3, requires the existence of an algorithm that on input n outputs the description of C_n , while using time that is polynomial in the size of C_n .
-Strengthening Definition 3.3, we say that a family of circuits $(C_n)n$ is log-space uniform if there exists an algorithm that on input n outputs C_n while using space that is logarithmic in the size of C_n .
-As implied by the following Theorem 5.5 (and implicitly proved in the foregoing Theorem 5.4), the computation of any polynomial-time algorithm can be emulated by a log-space uniform family of (bounded fan-in) polynomial-size circuits.
-On the other hand, in continuation to Section 5.1.4, we note that logspace uniform circuits of bounded fan-in and logarithmic depth can be emulated by an algorithm of logarithmic space complexity (i.e., "log-space uniform \mathcal{NC}^{1} is in \mathcal{L} ; see Exercise 5.12).
+Strengthening Definition 3.3, we say that a family of circuits $(C_n)n$ is log-space uniform if there exists an algorithm A that on input n outputs C_n while using space that is logarithmic in the size of C_n .
+As implied by Theorem 5.5 (and implicitly proved in Theorem 5.4), the computation of any polynomial-time algorithm can be emulated by a log-space uniform family of (bounded fan-in) polynomial-size circuits.
+On the other hand, in continuation to Section 5.1.4, we note that log-space uniform circuits of bounded fan-in and logarithmic depth can be emulated by an algorithm of logarithmic space complexity (i.e., \mathcal{NC}^1 is in log-space; see Exercise 5.7).

-As mentioned in Section 3.1.1, stronger notions of uniformity have also been considered.
+As mentioned in Section 3.1.1, stronger notions of uniformity have been considered.
 Specifically, in analogy to the discussion in §E.2.1.2, we say that $(C_n)n$ has a strongly explicit construction if there exists an algorithm that runs in polynomialtime and linear-space such that, on input n and v, the algorithm returns the label of vertex v in C_n as well as the list of its children (or an indication that v is not a vertex in C_n).
 Note that if $(C_n)n$ has a strongly explicit construction then it is log-space uniform, because the length of the description of a vertex in C_n is logarithmic in the size of C_n .
 The proof of Theorem 5.4 actually establishes the following.